 Main Window

-Main window of Studio contains large Work Area and several panels with context-sensitive content, which means that they change according to actual work mode.
-Their layout is shown on the following diagram.
-Proportions of some panels can be adjusted with splitters.
+The main window of Studio features a large Work Area and several panels with context-sensitive content, meaning they adapt based on the active work mode.
+Their layout is illustrated in the diagram below.
+You can adjust the proportions of several panels using integrated splitters.

 1